 - Exchange of one cryptocurrency for another or for another crypto-asset.

-3. How are the different types of mining taxed?
+4. How are rewards from mining taxed?

 Do you have any questions that have not been answered in the FAQs on cryptocurrencies and need a crypto tax advisor in Austria?
-Contact our tax experts!